-We can all remember the anticipation and nervousness of the first day at a new job, especially when it’s the first day of your first real job.
+As we start the new year many of us are thinking about new beginnings.
+It reminds me of the anticipation and nervousness many of us feel on the first day at a new job.
+We set intentions and are eager to see how the journey will unfold!
+Those nerves are especially prevalent when it’s the first day of your first real job.
 My first assignment after graduating from college was to establish a marketing communications function for a regional life insurance company, so I thought I’d landed a job coup.
 I’d practiced the commute ahead of time and thoughtfully selected a grown-up outfit to make the right impression.
 But when I reported for duty, my hiring manager was “out of the office” and I could sense that the string of individuals who greeted me weren’t sure what to do next.
-It turns out my hiring manager had been terminated without leaving a solid paper trail about my hiring.
+It turns out, my hiring manager had been terminated without leaving a solid paper trail about my hiring.
 It was a nightmare first day in the “professional world” that had me wondering if the job was real.
 I ended up staying at that company for three years, but vowed to create memorable, encouraging first days for others for the remainder of my career.

 Organizations today recognize the direct correlation between a solid onboarding program and retention.
-In some industries, turnover for hourly workers is a major problem in the first 120 days when approximately 50% leave their new jobs.
-When you compare the cost, time and effort to replace employees, it is easy to build the case for a system that gets new hires started off right.
+In some industries, turnover for hourly workers is a major problem, particularly in the first 120 days when approximately 50% leave their new jobs.
+When you compare the cost, time, and effort to replace employees, it is easy to build the case for a system that gets new hires started off right.